SilbergLabRice/CPP-seq/README.md

 Outputs:

-    Outputs are stored in the 'Outpus' directory
+    Outputs are stored in the 'Outputs' directory

     Outputs consist of (11 files/gene):
     For each gene analyzed (3/gene)